polm/bontan.ls/README.md

 Bontan is a simple scraper with specialized behavior for some sites (like Wikipedia) and smart fallbacks for others.
+This repository also includes other scraping utilities.

 WTFPL, do as you like.